 3. A farmer often tends to work in isolation, he has to be willing to work alone without any external recognition for the sowing, cultivating and harvesting work that is being done.
 Farming is a life-long commitment.
 It requires personal discipline, daily effort and perseverance not always observed by others.
 Farming can feel dull and boring, very everyday, with no real companions, but then again, so can life!

 4. The farmer practices contentment, first, to work, and, then, to wait.
-More than any other workman, the farmer has to learn that there are no such things as quick results or quick fixes.
-God usually works little-by-little, step-by-step, moment-by-moment.
+More than any other workman, the farmer has to learn that there are no such thing as quick results or quick fixes.
+God usually works little-by-little, step-by-step, moment-by-moment in our lives.

 5. A farmer is prepared to work anytime and long hours – In the harvest time we can see farmers at work in their fields, even till midnight, as long as light is left.
 The farmer knows no hours and neither must there be a time limit to the task of spiritual farming in our own lives.
 Farming, just like spiritual growth is a day by day growth, not a sudden burst of activity, followed by days of neglect.
 It takes diligent labor to bear fruit in eternity.